koding/kdlearn/faq/redeem-referrals/index.md

 or other offers we've made available to our users, then reclaiming that earned space is now easier than ever.

-> type:warning
+> type:alert
 > Before we proceed, please note that referral space can only be claimed in increments of
 > whole number GBs.
 That means if you have referred one person and earned 500MB (0.5GB) then
 > you will need to wait until another person signs up using your referral link so that you get to a
 > whole number (1GB) of earned space which can then be redeemed by following the process
 > outlined below.